NotImplementedLife/FSPDS/README.md

 ### Hardware vs emulator compatibility

-- On the hardware, loading files from FAT system is substantialy faster.
+- On the hardware, loading files from FAT system is substantialy faster;
 - For some reason, the screen saver does not work on DeSmuME emulating in R4 mode.
 This doesn't affect the actual user experience.

 ## Credits